codescribblr/project-management-spec/README.md

 # project-management-spec
-This is a spec document for the project management tool that is my base project for each new language/platform/framework/tool I learn.
+This is a spec document for the project management tool that is my base project for each new language or framework or tool I learn.

+I will consider this complete when all models are implemented as described.
+This will be a basis for learning a new language by creating and debugging the most common build scenarios.

+Tests are secondary but will definitely solidify my confidence with any language I take a stab at.

 ---